allegient-labs/bootcamp-java/docs/instructionsPart4.md

 4. Run your application locally and test it with the Swagger UI.

+5. If you want to use the embedded H2 console, then make the following changes:

+    - In `application.properties`, add the following:

+        ```yaml
+        spring.h2.console.enabled=true
+        spring.h2.console.path=/h2
+        ```

+    - Access the console at http://localhost:8080/h2/login.do

+    - Use the following credentials:

+        ```yaml
+        Driver class: org.h2.Driver
+        JDBC URL: jdbc:h2:mem:testdb
+        User name: sa
+        Password: -blank-
+        ```

 ## Using PostgreSQL in the Cloud

 1. Create a free PostgreSQL service on Cloud Foundry